leslliesayrus/fraud_detection/README.md

 In the fraud column: 0 = normal transactions and 1 = frauds transactions
 The data is so unbalanced, there's only 87000 exaples of frauds of 1000000.

-So I used the oversampling tecnique to create new data and balance the data.
+The Smote method was applied to balance the data.
-With oversampling applied, the dataframe contain 1800000 samples.

 I splited the data in 70% for train and 30% for test.